Tracy Beaker: Series 3 (2012)

 Tracy deals with cynical Burnywood care worker Dennis Stokle, tries to get shy, mousy Kitty out of her shell despite being warned of her unpredictable behavior resulting in Tracy being injured badly, and helping Lily to try to help her to get Rosie and Poppy with their dad, Steve Kettle.
 In episode 7, Tracy has difficulty at the Dumping ground when Justine Littlewood returns.
 Later in the episode, Justine announced that she is getting married with a man called Charlie.
 (Episode 12).
 Tracy and Rick show Justine why this is a bad idea.
 In the final episode of Tracy Beaker returns, Tracy decides to leave DG because she becomes a fully qualified care worker in a different care home.
 She is replaced with Melanie, who makes Tracy jealous because on Tracy's last day of working at the DG she does everything better than Tracy does including saving Jody Jackson's life after she has an allergic reaction.
 Tracy sleeps overnight at the DG then the next morning says goodbye to Mike and leaves for good.

+The Dumping Ground

+Series 4 (2016)

+In episode 19, it’s revealed that at some point Tracy gave Tee a Peter Pan book.
+With Tee leaving to live in a flat with Carmen, she passes the book down to a her roommate, Sasha Bellman, which The book included a message written inside saying “We are all lost boys when we arrive at the Dumping Ground.
+But when we leave, we are found again” - Tracy Beaker.
+So Tee passes the book down to Sasha, and tells her to the same when she leaves and is “found”.

+Series 5 (2017)

+When Ashdene Ridge was threatened with closure, it’s mentioned that Tracy donated £500 to the fundraiser set up by Tee to help save the care home.

+Series 6 (2018)

+After leaving her job as a care worker at Elm Tree House, Tracy is mentioned a few occasions throughout The Dumping Ground.
+It’s not until the sixth series of the show where she makes a special guest appearance in the series finale for Mike’s wedding, as the best man.
+She appears in episode 23 & 24.

+Series 7 (2019)

+While Tracy doesn’t make a physical appearance, her voice can be heard at the end of the series 7 finale as Mike leaves Ashdene Ridge for the last time, where he imagines hearing Tracy telling him to “bog off”.

+Series 13 (2025)

+Tracy makes a very brief guest appearance in episode 6, as one of the customers for a car wash run by a few of the residents of Porters Lodge (Harmony, Izzy, Jimi and Erin).